 Why is it forbidden?
 The disputed border area between India and China.

-Aksai Chin is no less than a paradise for travellers and adventurers.
+Aksai Chin is no less than a paradise for travelers and adventurers.
 It is blessed with breathtaking salt lakes, valleys and gorges, salt planes, and the pristine Karakash River.

 Mount Kanchenjunga, Sikkim